 The days are shorter and there is more (lots) rain than sun in Seattle these days.
-Slowly I have noticed the signs of winter skin creeping in.
+Slowly I noticed the signs of winter skin creeping in.
 For most people winter skin = dry skin, and mine is no exception.
 For those with sensitive or acne prone skin it can be a trying time – trying to keep the skin moisturized without causing irritation or acne breakouts.

-Some tips that I find helpful to keep my skin looking bright and hydrated during the winter.
+Here are some helpful tips I find helpful to keep my skin looking bright and hydrated during the winter.:

-1. Decrease use of anti aging and acne products.
+- Decrease use of anti-aging and acne products.
 Anti-aging and acne treatments can be drying to the skin.
 It is important to keep them in the regimen – but decrease the frequency.
-Alternate your washes, using a very gentle wash (I like Cetaphil gentle skin cleanser or Neocutis gentle cleanser) on most days and your more aggressive washes (anything with salicylic acid, benzoyl peroxide or hydroxy acids) only a few days per week.
+Alternate your washes, using a very gentle wash (I like Cetaphil Gentle Skin cleanser or Neocutis gentle cleanser) on most days and your more aggressive washes (anything with salicylic acid, benzoyl peroxide or hydroxy acids) only a few days per week.
 This gives you the benefit of the treatment washes without the irritation.

-2. Change to more gentle anti-aging products.
-During the winter I rarely use a prescription retin-A, relying instead on a less drying retinol such as the skinceuticals retinol or Beauty Pacifica Super 3 Vitamin A or Neocutis Nouvelle (retinol).
+- Change to more gentle anti-aging products.
+During the winter I rarely use a prescription Retin-A, relying instead on a less drying retinol such as Skinceuticals retinol or Beaute Pacifique Super 3 Vitamin A or Neocutis Nouvelle (retinol).
 These give the benefit (treating wrinkles and acne) of a retinol without the drying.
-I also rely more on peels – which give you the peeling/dryness all at once (over 3-5 days)- instead of every day.
+I also rely more on peels – which give you the peeling/dryness all at once (over 3-5 days) instead of every day.

-3. Find a good moisturizer and eye cream.
+- Find a good moisturizer and eye cream.
 I need to switch to a more hydrating moisturizer during the winter.
 I have acne/rosacea prone skin – which can make moisturizers difficult to find.
-In the summer I use EltaMD and in the winter often use Neocutis Biogel or Biocream (sometimes both) for extra moisture.
-My skin tends to breakout with topicals that contain hyaluronic acid, but if your skin is ok with this product the can be very hydrating.
+In the summer, I use EltaMD and in the winter often use Neocutis Biogel or Biocream (sometimes both) for extra moisture.
+My skin tends to breakout with topicals that contain hyaluronic acid, but if your skin is ok with this product, it can be very hydrating.

-4. Take care of your hands.
+- Take care of your hands.
 We often neglect our hands until it is too late.
 Use a good moisturizer (I like Cerave hand cream and Neutrogena Norwegian hand formula) and rub into the nails as well.
-Carry a non irritating hand sanitizer such as Avagard D to avoid washing hands too much and harsh sanitizers such as Purell.
-At night I coat my hands with vaseline and rub vaseline into my cuticles.
-In the winter I avoid wearing rings because I get eczema underneath – sometimes I even need to take off my wedding ring.
-If you get a rash under your ring in the winter it doesn’t mean you have an allergy – more likely irritation from water and eve sweat that gets trapped under the ring.
+Carry a non-irritating hand sanitizer such as Avagard D to avoid washing hands too much and harsh sanitizers such as Purell.
+At night, I coat my hands with Vaseline and rub Vaseline into my cuticles.
+In the winter, I avoid wearing rings because I get eczema underneath – sometimes I even need to take off my wedding ring.
+If you get a rash under your ring in the winter, it doesn’t mean you have an allergy – more likely irritation from water and even sweat that gets trapped under the ring.

-7. Hydrate your body.
+- Hydrate your body.
 This is a hard one for me – I love coffee!
 Try to increase your water intake or at least drink one glass of water for every cup of coffee or alcoholic drink.